 Advanced Assisted Driving

-Mobileye, an Israeli company that supplies car manufacturers with computer vision technology and using a single camera, coupled with machine learning, have developed a solution that augments drivers‘ capabilities by being able to identify the speed limit from road signs or by identifying pedestrians on roads thereby being able to automatically trigger an automatic braking system.
+Mobileye, an Israeli company that supplies car manufacturers with computer vision technology and uses a single camera, coupled with machine learning, has developed a solution that augments drivers‘ capabilities by being able to identify the speed limit from road signs or by identifying pedestrians on roads thereby being able to automatically trigger an automatic braking system.